UPPMAX/HPC-python/docs/day3/pandas/README.md

 At the end of this sessions, learners ...

+- have practiced using the documentation of favorite HPC cluster
 - understand why Pandas is important
 - have run Python code that uses Pandas
 - have read a comma-separated file using Pandas